khyleflores/README-Generator/README.md

   Below is a screenshot of an example of a generated README file
   ![READMe example screenshot](/screenshot/Generated-README-example.png)

+  Here is a [link](https://drive.google.com/file/d/1q0N--B1bkPzW3dXf_Bk5wy24RkE6lfYM/view "Walkthrough Video") to view the walkthrough video demonstrating the functionality of the application.

   ## License
    This application is under the MPL--2.0 license.
 Click on this [link](https://opensource.org/licenses/MPL--2.0 "MPL--2.0 License") to know what the license is covered under.